vdeminstitute/demspaces/demspaces/README.md

 ## Meta

-There is a Makefile to help with stuff.
+There is a Makefile at the root level of this repo to help with stuff.
 E.g. to open that static docs:

 ``` bash
 make opendocs